Becoming mentally tough isn't an easy process. People weren't just born with that characteristic. It was learned and practiced.

 That being said, sometimes you can change your training up, try something totally fresh and still not get the returns.

-We live in a world where everyone wants everything express.
+We live in a world where everyone wants everything now.
 The results must come now.

-What happened was I placed in the top 20 fastest runners in the United States on that particular day in a National Championship competition.
+What happened was I placed 17th among the fastest runners in the United States on that particular day in a National Championship competition.

 That is exactly the question I was asked.